 The TOE environment also includes applications that are not delivered with the TOE.
-The TOE uses the functionality of the underlying operating system Windows 2003 Server, e.g. for log file storage, for audit record readability, for cryptographic operations, for user data protection, for access control functions, for user authentication and identification, for security management, and for providing a reliable time stamp.
-The functionality of the underlying operating system is specified in the security requirements for the IT environment, see chapter 1.2 of this report, SFRs for the IT-Environment, and chapter 5.2 of the Security Target [6].
+The TOE uses the functionality of the underlying operating system "Windows Server 2003, Enterprise Edition, 32-bit version, SP 1", e.g. for log file storage, for audit record readability, for cryptographic operations, for user data protection, for access control functions, for user authentication and identification, and for providing a reliable time stamp.
+The functionality of the underlying operating system is specified in the SFRs for the IT-Environment in chapter 5.2 and Table 23 of chapter 8.7 of the Security Target [6].